Singapore – The Garden City of Asia

 If We Were To Be Critical…

 Usually third week September, but subject to confirmation.
 One of the most exciting races in the world.
 Like Monaco, the race is through the streets.
-One of the most high demand -and high priced- dates of the year.
+One of the highest demand -and high priced- dates of the year.

 Singapore Zoo - Pandas